 A boarding school for girl spies?
 Yes, please!
 Cammie is prepared for toxic chemicals in science class, strange disguises, speaking a different language every day at lunch, and learning how to kill with an uncooked spaghetti noodle.
 What she is not prepared for, a smile from a normal boy.
 If she and her friends steal his trash and bug his phone, it should be perfectly safe to then go on a date, right?
 This series is both hilarious and loads of good clean fun.
 No sex or swearing, but there might be a bit of swooning over cute boys and several explosions.
 Both Theo and Brennan enjoyed these.

 I adored this book!
 This one gives all the feels, a swoon-worthy romance set in the 80s, all those cringe-worthy awkward moments from high school, plus a wink at the best romance of all time!
 What’s not to love?
 Fabulously written Christian YA always thrills me, but seeing Mr. Darcy and Lizzy reimagined totally stole my heart.
 So so fun!

 Driven to near extinction, humanity is trapped on a planet that is regularly bombarded by alien fighters.
 Spensa longs to become one of the fighter pilots who fight them, but her father’s betrayal prevents her.
 Can she prove herself and get into flight school or is the discovery of a strange, outlawed ship her only hope of seeing the stars?
-My sons loved this story.
+My sons all loved this story.
+We are pretty sure that Theo will be marrying a fierce girl warrior just like Spensa.
 I enjoyed the flip on the usual weak character who becomes strong.
 Spensa is a strong and somewhat ferocious character who slowly grows in both skill and compassion.
 Like Top Gun with Vikings in space … only better!